karaatfullstack/SQL-Demo/README.md

  - ` INSERT INTO departments(dept_name) VALUES('HR'); `
  - `  ""  "" departments(dept_name) VALUES('developers'); `
  - `  ""  "" departments(dept_name) VALUES('billing'); `

+2. Create table with a reference to the departments table
+ - ` CREATE TABLE employees(id SERIAL PRIMARY KEY, name VARCHAR(100), department_id INTEGER REFERENCES departments(id));
+   - Why do we use the "REFERENCES"?
+It tells the DB that there is a relation, so it will only accept department IDs which correspond to an id in the departments table!
+It will fail otherwise
  [At 31 minutes](https://youtu.be/gCIblrIR-II?t=1894)